margo/specification/system-design/margo-overview/application-package-overview.md

 ```

-1. An end user visits an application catalog (or marketplace) of the Workload Fleet Manager Frontend.
+1. An end user visits an [workload catalog](./technical-lexicon.md#workload-catalog) of the Workload Fleet Manager Frontend.
 2. This frontend requests all workloads from the Workload Fleet Manager.
-3. *Either*: the Workload Fleet Manager requests all application descriptions from each known  Application Registry.
+3. _Either_: the Workload Fleet Manager requests all application descriptions from each known  Application Registry.
-4. *Or*: the Workload Fleet Manager maintains a cache of application descriptions and services the request from there.
+4. _Or_: the Workload Fleet Manager maintains a cache of application descriptions and services the request from there.
 5. The Workload Fleet Manager returns the retrieved documents of application descriptions to the frontend.
 6. The frontend parses the [metadata](../margo-api-reference/workload-api/application-package-api/application-description.md#metadata-attributes) element of all received application description documents.
 7. The frontend presents the parsed metadata in a UI to the end user.